On discretely structured growth models and their moments: Model formulation

 \subsection{Structured populations}

-As a generalisation of the classical logistic model of the previous section, we consider a population that is structured by some notion of \emph{fitness}.
-In applications, fitness might refer to an individual's age or to a more complex metric of health or capability to acquire resources and reproduce, for instance; here, we do not focus on any particular context.
-We structure our population discretely, indexing compartments by $j\in\{0,\ldots,N\}$, where increasing $j$ corresponds to decreasing fitness.
-As such, one might view $j$ as a measure of \emph{unfitness}, though we will often simply refer to it as fitness.
-We write $u_j$ for the subpopulation with fitness $j$, so that $u_0$ corresponds to individuals with the highest fitness level.
+As a generalisation of the classical logistic model of the previous section, we consider a population that is structured into compartments or states.
+In applications, a state might relate to an individual's age or to a more complex metric of health or fitness, for instance; here, we do not focus on any particular context.
+We structure our population discretely, indexing states by $j\in\{0,\ldots,N\}$.
+We write $u_j$ for the subpopulation in state $j$.

 Motivated by the original logistic model, it seems natural to pose a model that is abstractly structured as